pipeforce/pipeforce.github.io/docs/guides/workflows/020_gateways.md

 ### Multiple conditions

-*   Condition refers to the fields “decision” and “checked”
+*   Condition refers to the fields: “decision” and “checked”

-*   Field “decision” provides a dropdown list for user (Approve, Decline, Delegate)
+*   Field “decision” provides a dropdown list for the user (Approve, Decline, or Delegate)

 *   Field “checked” provides a checkbox